How Long Does it Take to Sell An Item on eBay: My Average Sales Time on eBay

 Where to Get Inventory For eBay

-You may be interested in selling things on eBay, but you’re not sure where to find items.
+You may be interested in selling things on eBay but need help finding items.
 This post features several places where you can get inventory for eBay.

 Also, join my Facebook group, My Money Chronicles, Inner Circle.
 We discuss eBay and other side hustles.